incompl/inlay/README.md

   & content
 ```

-The line `& content` is a property that is special for stru files that are referenced by the Front Matter of another file.
+The line `& content` is a property that is special for Inlay files that are referenced by the Front Matter of another file.
 The content from `article.md` will be inserted as the content of that Block.
 The output will look like this:

 ```
 ...